J-Tech-Japan/Sekiban/docs/docfx_project/articles/sekiban-event-sourcing-basics.md

 ## Testing

 Sekiban has framework that supports testing without actually execute and save data into Cosmos DB / Dynamo DB.
-You do need to make new xTest project to making test project.
+You do need to make new xUnit project to making test project.
 Reference your domain project.
 Also add `Sekiban.Testing` Nuget Package.

 After those preparation, all you need to do to start testing your Sekiban Aggregate is following code.